 I’m quickly learning that a real “plan” is perhaps not necessary in order to see beautiful things in France – you can just pick a random place and go.

 In this case, my only plan was “let’s do something” and Alexis took charge!
-He wanted a town that was new for both of us, so slightly south of La Rochelle, he made lunch reservations in Rochefort.
+He wanted a town that was new for both of us, so he made lunch reservations in Rochefort.
 While prices are a little steep near the coast, the lunch was excellent.
 I was jealous when his cake came out, but it turned out that my mascarpone was divine, absolutely divine!

 We took a little walk around Rochefort, which I realized was the city where the Hermoine replica boat is.
 The Hermoine was originally sent by France to help the Americans in the American Revolution (for those who’ve forgotten, the French originally helped us win a war).
 A replica was built and it sailed to the US and back in 2015, but the ship remains in Rochefort and can be toured.
 There was no tour for us, but I have a lovely photo with it!